pypae/pydantic-typer/README.md

 ### Use pydantic models in multiple commands

-For larger `typer` apps, you can use `pydantic_typer.PydanticTyper` instead of annotating each command function individually to enable pydantic models on all commands:
+For larger `typer` apps, you can use `pydantic_typer.Typer` instead of annotating each command function individually to enable pydantic models on all commands:

 ```python
 from __future__ import annotations